syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 # Overview with SignaturePad

-`SignaturePad` is used for taking signatures in a digital way, i.e. using the electronic devices like mobiles.
-This is a digital signature used on the docs like PDF and Word.
+The Xamarin.Forms `SignaturePad` control is used to capture, save, or export signature in a Xamarin.Forms application.
+This control will display the signature path that varies based on writing speed, which makes the user to feel the real pen effect.

 ## Key features